 Murayama and Tsuji - A Battery of Fighting Spirit

 The pairing of Minoru Murayama and Yasuhiko Tsuji is essential to any discussion of Hanshin Tigers battery history.
 In the 1960s, Tsuji caught Murayama's fastball and was known for understanding Murayama's fierce temperament and maximizing the pitcher's fighting spirit through his game-calling.
+Murayama joined Hanshin in 1959 and compiled 222 career wins, making him the greatest pitcher in franchise history.
+He won the ERA title three times and the Sawamura Award twice.
+His pitching style, known as the 'Zatopek delivery' for its dynamic full-body motion, was unmatched in its ability to intimidate batters.
 Tsuji was with Hanshin from 1959 to 1972, forming a battery with Murayama for approximately 10 years.
 Tsuji's strengths were his observational ability to read pitchers' conditions and mental states, and his aggressive pitch-calling.
-Behind Murayama's fighting spirit in duels with Nagashima was Tsuji's calm pitch selection.
+Behind Murayama's fighting spirit in duels with Shigeo Nagashima was Tsuji's calm pitch selection.
 Tsuji appeared in 1,181 career games, supporting Hanshin's golden era as the starting catcher.
+The Murayama-Tsuji battery stands as the foundational proof that the trust between pitcher and catcher can determine a team's fortunes.

 Enatsu and Tabuchi - The Genius Battery

 Yutaka Enatsu, who joined in 1968, was the left-hander who set the immortal record of 401 season strikeouts.
 His battery with fellow 1968 recruit Koichi Tabuchi was called the 'Genius Battery.'
-Tabuchi, from Hosei University, was known as a power-hitting catcher but was also highly regarded for his ability to draw out Enatsu's diverse breaking pitches.
+Tabuchi, from Hosei University, was known as a power-hitting catcher who hit 474 career home runs, making him one of the game's elite sluggers.
+Beyond his bat, he was highly regarded for his ability to draw out Enatsu's diverse breaking pitches.
+Enatsu wielded his fastball and curveball to pitch 329 innings in 1968, achieving 401 strikeouts, a record that remains unbroken more than half a century later.
+Tabuchi understood Enatsu's temperamental nature and employed flexible pitch-calling that adapted to the pitcher's fluctuating form, maximizing his ability.
 However, Enatsu was traded to the Nankai Hawks in 1975, dissolving this golden battery.
-Tabuchi also moved to the Seibu Lions in 1978, and Hanshin suffered from the exodus of key players.
+Tabuchi also was traded to the Seibu Lions after the 1978 season, and Hanshin suffered from the exodus of key players.
 Had the Enatsu-Tabuchi battery remained at Hanshin, the team's 1970s results might have been dramatically different.
+The loss of these stars during this era was a contributing factor to Hanshin's 'dark age' that lasted until their 1985 championship.

 The Yano Era - From Catcher to Manager

 Akihiro Yano joined Hanshin via trade from the Chunichi Dragons in 1998 and contributed to league championships in 2003 and 2005 as the starting catcher.
 Yano's style emphasized trust-based relationships with pitchers and aggressive pitch-calling in crucial moments.
 He skillfully guided a diverse pitching staff including Kei Igawa, Tsuyoshi Shimoyanagi, and Kyuji Fujikawa, significantly improving team ERA.
 As the catcher who most frequently caught Fujikawa's 'Fireball Straight,' his role in supporting Fujikawa's prime years was substantial.
-Yano retired in 2010 and became Hanshin manager in 2019, finishing second in 2021 and third in 2022 before handing the reins to Akibu Okada in 2023.
+Yano also demonstrated clutch hitting, batting .328 during the 2003 championship season.
+Defensively, he excelled at framing, with his ability to make borderline pitches appear as strikes earning high praise throughout the league.
+Yano retired in 2010 and became Hanshin manager in 2019, finishing second in 2021 and third in 2022 before handing the reins to Akinobu Okada in 2023.
+Yano's managerial tenure was characterized by pitcher usage informed by his catching experience and an emphasis on developing young players.

 Modern Catching and Pitching Staff Evolution

 The 2023 Japan Series champion Hanshin Tigers employed a platoon system with Ryutaro Umeno and Seishiro Sakamoto.
 Manager Okada alternated catchers based on game situations and opposing lineups, maximizing pitching staff potential.
 Sakamoto's university-era battery partnership with Koyo Aoyagi was particularly effective, with their established trust producing consistent pitching throughout the season.
+Umeno leveraged his strong arm and batting power, pairing well with power pitchers and excelling in combinations with Hiroto Saiki and Kotaro Otake.
 Modern catchers must excel not only in game-calling but also in framing, blocking, and caught-stealing rates.
+Framing refers to the mitt technique of making borderline pitches appear as strikes, and in MLB, framing metrics have already become established catcher evaluation criteria.
+NPB has seen growing attention to framing since the 2020s, significantly shifting how catchers are evaluated.
 While data analytics have made pitch-calling more scientific, the human element of pitcher-catcher trust remains unchanged.
 Hanshin's battery history demonstrates that the best results emerge when technique and trust align.
+From the Murayama-Tsuji era to the modern Umeno-Sakamoto system, Hanshin's strength has always been accompanied by outstanding batteries.